 Slicing is the process of turning your digital 3D model into instructions that your 3D printer can use to print an object.
 In MatterControl slicing is done on an 'as-needed' basis based on your current slicing settings.
-You can easily select one of the drop down options for Quality or Materials.
-You can further modify your slice settings, click on the 'Advanced Controls' link and select 'Slice Settings'.
+You can easily select one of the drop-down options for “Quality” or “Materials”.
+You can further modify your slice settings by selecting “Advanced”.

-Quality or material overrides are shown highlighted in Yellow, or Orange
+“Quality” and “Material” overrides are shown highlighted in Yellow and Orange respectively.

 Values that have been further overridden from the standard setup are shown highlighted in Blue.

-- Raft / Priming > This option prints a large flat areas under the part.
+- "Raft / Priming" > This option prints a large flat area under the part.
 Use this option to help with the printing of small parts or parts that have small complex support structures.